 One of the most powerful books we’ve both read this year is a novel called The Great Alone by Kristin Hannah.
 It’s a journey of discovery, suffering, beauty and pain - not all in equal measure.
 Though at its heart it’s a book about what’s truly important in life.
 A concept frequently on our minds as we talk about taking that scary leap from the security of a 9-to-5 to a life of small business, freedom and uncertainty.

 Mission Blue, a Netflix film detailing the life of Dr. Sylvia Earle, a renowned marine biologist and environmentalist.
 It follows her current journey as she sheds light on the plight of the world’s oceans.
 Before watching Mission Blue, Fred and I were both pescatarian.
 However, seeing the devastation being wrought upon the oceans every day from overfishing, pollution, marine debris and by-catch made us realise that the ocean and its inhabitants weren’t the endless source of sustenance we once believed it to be.
 Our perspective on the ocean changed from seeing it as a place that provided for humanity, to a place that needed to be cared for by humanity.
 We’ve been plant-based from that point on.

 Are there any other Movers & Shakers out there in your world that you think people should know about?

 Kate Nelson (@plasticfreemermaid) is someone who’s inspired us for a really long time!
 Kate has been plastic free for 10 years and strongly advocates for the environment and ocean through her presence on social media and her blog.

 We are also constantly amazed and inspired by other brands that have a strong focus on sustainability and ethical practices.
-These are some of our favourites - Patagonia, Ahimsa Collective, The Dirt Company and Outland Denim to name a few.
+These are some of our favourites: Patagonia, Ahimsa Collective, The Dirt Company, and Outland Denim, just to name a few.